Dentrax/EasyProviders/README.md

 ## Contact

-EasySQLITE was created by Furkan 'Dentrax' Türkal
+EasyProviders was created by Furkan 'Dentrax' Türkal

  * <https://www.furkanturkal.com>

-You can contact Maxiploit by URL:
+You can contact EasyProviders by URL:
     **[CONTACT](https://github.com/dentrax)**